Monitoring Azure Video Indexer

 Important

-When you select Logs from the Azure Video Indexer account menu, Log Analytics is opened with the query scope set to the current Azure Video Indexer account.
+When you select Logs from the Azure AI Video Indexer account menu, Log Analytics is opened with the query scope set to the current Azure AI Video Indexer account.
 This means that log queries will only include data from that resource.
-If you want to run a query that includes data from other Azure Video Indexer account or data from other Azure services, select Logs from the Azure Monitor menu.
+If you want to run a query that includes data from other Azure AI Video Indexer account or data from other Azure services, select Logs from the Azure Monitor menu.
 See Log query scope and time range in Azure Monitor Log Analytics for details.

 // Project failures summarized by operationName and Upn, aggregated in 30m windows.